-Some clients do not understand that when they are not sitting in your chair or on your bed you are not getting paid so that’s why it is important that we communicate with clients.
-This can be really uncomfortable but it still needs to happen.
+Some clients don’t understand that you are not getting paid when they are not sitting in your chair or on your bed.
+That is why we must communicate with clients the importance of respecting our time.
+This can be really uncomfortable, but it still needs to happen.
 So how do you do this?

-If you can start right from the beginning while you’re opening your business then it will be a lot easier.
-Every client will assume this is the standard policy for your business.
-If you are just implementing a policy it will take some time to get your clients used to some of the ideas.
-There are also subtle ways that you can communicate this with your clients about your policy.
+Start right from the beginning when you’re opening your business, then it will be a lot easier to implement.
+If you are just implementing a policy, it will take some time to get your clients used to some ideas.
+There are also subtle ways that you can communicate with your clients about your policy.

-When booking an appointment collect credit card information or a deposit for services.
-Remind clients that if they fail to show that you will follow your cancellation.
+•When booking an appointment, collect credit card information or a deposit for services.
+Remind clients that if they fail to show that you will follow your cancellation policy.

-Post a notice at your till or station.
-You can purchase an inexpensive notice on Zazzle
+• Post a notice at your till or station.
+You can purchase an inexpensive poster on Zazzle

 So what happens after a client doesn’t show up?

-In my own case, no shows happen so rarely but when they do I give the client a call.
+In my own case, no-shows happen rarely, but when they do, I give the client a call.
 I think about what I would feel like in the situation of the client.
-If it’s “Oh I just forgot” then I charge the fee.
-But if it’s a real life situation and it’s never happened before with that client I usually let it slide.
+If it’s “Oh, I just forgot,” and it’s a consistent problem with that client, then I charge the fee.
+But if it’s a real-life situation and never happened before with that client, I usually let it slide.
 ONCE.
 After that, I send out a notification to the client that they failed to follow the policy.
 I give them the option to pay with their credit card or cash.

-If you set yourself up in the beginning with a strong policy as well as an appointment reminder system you shouldn’t really have to worry about now shows.
+If you set yourself up at the beginning with a firm policy and an appointment reminder system, you shouldn’t really have to worry about now shows.
 Good luck!

+Invest in your business today.
 We have a variety of cancellation notices, plaques and posters available for sale in our store.
-If you don’t see one you like send us an email and we would be happy to work with you to create one!
+All of the notices can be customized!